-If an item number is needed, the Design Manager should contact the ITS, Traffic and Standards Office, Suite 1300, James K. Polk Building, Nashville, Tennessee 37243 TDOT.ITS.SignalDesign@tn.gov to determine if an item number will be assigned or included in another item.
+If an item number is needed, the Design Manager should contact the Contract Specifications Office, Suite 700, James K. Polk Building, Nashville, Tennessee 37243 to determine if an item number will be assigned or included in another item.

 4-140.05 CONSTRUCTION QUANTITIES ESTIMATE DATA FILE